Skip to content

 TechnoBaro respondent

-The gradual improvement in employment appears to have continued toward the end of the year.
-So far, the slow recovery has mainly been reflected in a sharp decline in the number of temporary layoffs.
-However, the modest pick-up in demand has not yet been sufficient to turn employment growth positive.
-The current employment balance figure is +5, indicating a slight positive trend during the autumn.
-The production balance figure is also positive, suggesting that production has increased slightly over the autumn.
+The gradual improvement in employment appears to have continued at the beginning of the year.
+So far, the slow recovery of the business cycle has not yet been sufficient to turn total employment in the technology industry into growth.
+The employment balance figure is now +14, indicating a gradual recovery in the number of personnel.
+The production balance figure is also +17, meaning that production has increased according to companies’ assessments.

-How would you describe your company’s situation now in the following areas compared with about three months ago?
-(TechnoBaro December 2025)
+How would you describe your company’s situation now in the following areas compared to about three months ago?
+(TechnoBaro March 2026)

-Source: TechnoBaro – The Technology Industry Barometer, December 2025, number of respondents 356.
+Source: The Technology Industry Barometer, March 2026, number of respondents 340.

 View details

-How would you describe your company’s situation in the following areas compared with about three months ago?
-Has it weakened, remained unchanged, or increased?
+How would you describe your company’s current situation now in the following areas compared to approximately three months ago?

 View details

-How would you describe your company’s situation in the following areas compared with about three months ago?
-Has it weakened, remained unchanged, or increased?
+How would you describe your company’s current situation now in the following areas compared to approximately three months ago?

 View details